alexchipps/SATMO/README.md

 ## Installation

-Download and run the `SATMO.mlappinstall` file.
+Download and run the `SATMO.mltbx` file.
 SATMO will then be available under the **APPS** tab in MATLAB.

 ---